Do you have stray cats that hang around your house? Do you often wish they wouldn’t?

 3. They make great exterminators

-This is why I keep cats indoors and outdoors both.
-I don’t much care for rodents.
+This is why I keep cats both indoors and outdoors.
+I don’t care much for rodents.
 I don’t like rats, mice, or anything else that I might randomly come across inside my feed bins.

 As I mentioned, I feed a lot of stray cats that come across our property so they’ll hang around and eat any outdoor mice.